keymanapp/keyman/common/predictive-text/README.md

 System dependencies
 -------------------

-You will need Bash and Node.js >= 6.0.
+You will need Bash and Node.js >= 10.0.

 Build
 -----

-Run `build.sh`.
+Before anything, you will need to link `@keymanapp/lexical-model-types`:

+    (cd ../lexical-model-types && npm link .)

+Then, you can run `build.sh`.
 This will also automatically install dependencies with `npm`.

 ```sh
 ./build.sh